 Here are three ways to build an organization that employees want to stay at and develop their careers for the long haul.

-Rather than viewing hiring as a talent grab, consider it an opportunity to create an alliance.
-When interviewing, I'm interested to hear about an employee's aspirations – not only to see if they align with corporate structure (that’s important, too) – but because I want to determine how I can support them on their professional journey.
-I like to ask about what they want to learn and what they enjoy, even pushing them to divulge their five and 10-year plans.
-I look for actionable ways that we, as the employer, can fulfill their needs.
+Rather than viewing your hiring process as a talent grab, consider it an opportunity to create an alliance.
+When interviewing, ask about each job candidate’s aspirations – not only to see if they align with corporate structure (that’s important, too), but also because it can help you determine how to best support them on their professional journey.
+Ask about what they want to learn and what they enjoy, even inquiring about their five and 10-year plans.
+Then look for actionable ways that you, as an employer, can fulfill their needs.

-By creating win-win relationships with prospective employees, I can find people who will be champions to my company’s customers, thrive in my company’s culture, and, in turn, that allow me to invest in their career and life goals.
-When this type of alliance is established, the employee is motivated to stay and live out their five- (or 10-) year plan with our company.
+By creating win-win relationships with prospective employees, you can find people who will be champions to your company’s customers, thrive in your company’s culture, and allow you to invest in their career and life goals.
+When this type of alliance is established, the employee is motivated to stay and live out their long-term career plans at your company.

 Employee appreciation should be embedded in the culture of any growing company.
-This goes beyond instituting a weekly bagel day and celebrating high performers or those working on flashy projects.
+While you should have an employee recognition program for significant achievements, employee appreciation goes beyond just celebrating high performers or those working on flashy projects.
 True work life isn’t all glitter and positivity.
-Success in business often means working hard through good and bad times.
+Business success often means working hard through good and bad times.

-As such, we make it a practice to both give special thanks to employees for their daily perseverance, especially those who have worked through a difficult project (or period within the company’s history).
-In these cases, I love to reciprocate when possible – ask employees directly how the company can thank them or provide them with custom incentives of their choice.
+Make it a practice to give special thanks to employees for their daily perseverance, especially those who have worked through a challenging project (or difficult period within the company’s history).
+One easy way to appreciate your employees is to directly ask how the company can thank them, or provide them with custom incentives of their choice.

 When employees see that you recognize and value their commitment to their work, they’ll be motivated to come into work each day and give it their all.
 We all have bad days, but when employees find a supportive and appreciative company culture, it’s rare that they move on.